zubairabid/wikisite_experiment/_posts/2017-11-30-toilet-paper-reviews.md

 </div>

-Note that we not only have a ranking, but also a justification - for eg. the worst product is a Tubeless TP, which seems to have a lot of holder / dispenser related compaints.
+Note that <span class="fw-400">we not only have a ranking, but also a justification</span> - for example the worst product is a Tubeless TP, which seems to have a lot of holder / dispenser related compaints.

-We can even sort by any topic and pick the topic-wise best products, for eg. the best TPs for preventing <span class="fw-400">clogging</span> are:
+We can even sort by any topic and pick the topic-wise best products, for example the best TPs for preventing <span class="fw-400">clogging</span> are:

 [//]: # (Best 2 - Clog)